Research Reveals the Best Credit Cards After Bankruptcyz

 Rebuilding Your Credit

 The easiest way to begin to rebuild credit is with the use of a secured credit card.
 This is a card that requires you to pay first and charge later.
-You will be depositing an amount of cash in a special account where it will earn interest but will not be available to you.

 You are issued a credit card with a spending limit that is often equal to the amount you deposited.
 In some cases, the credit limit may be more or less than your deposit depending on the lender's guidelines.